beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 ### Builder behaviour
 * nanoturret (immobile builder) build-range now only needs to reach the edge of the buildee's radius instead of its center.
 Mobile builders already worked this way.
 * fixed builders not placing nanoframes from their maximum range.
 * added `Spring.GetUnitWorkerTask(unitID) → cmdID, targetID`.
-Similar to GetUnitCurrentCommand, but shows what the unit is actually doing, so will differ when the unit is guarding or out of range.
+Similar to `Spring.GetUnitCurrentCommand`, but shows what the unit is actually doing, so will differ when the unit is guarding or out of range.
 Also resolves Build vs Repair.
 Only shows worker tasks (i.e. things related to nanolathing).
 * `gadget:AllowUnitCreation` now has two return values.
 The first one is still a boolean on whether to allow creating the unit (no change here).
 The new second value is a boolean, if the creation was not allowed, whether to drop the order (defaults to true, which is the previous behaviour).